Aleaha M. Peoples, MSN, RN

 - BSN, Pennsylvania State University , 2003

-Though simulation lab experiences were few and far between for nursing students just a decade ago, every Penn Nursing clinical course since 2013 has included a simulation component.
-Ms. Peoples alone has created more than 50 medical scenarios for the simulation lab.
+Though simulation experiences were few and far between for nursing students just a decade ago, every Penn Nursing clinical course since 2013 has included a simulation component.
+Ms. Peoples alone has created more than 50 medical scenarios for the simulation center.
 She works with other nursing and simulation education instructors to constantly revise the curriculum to give students critical learning experiences in a safe environment.